 There is no doubt about it - scientific evidence concludes that physical activity offers one of the greatest opportunities to extend years of active and independent life, reduce disability and improve the quality of life for older adults.

 Being physically active helps older adults continue to do the things they enjoy and stay independent as they age.
 Regular physical activity over long periods of time can produce long-term health benefits.
 That's why health experts, including the National Institute on Aging, say that older adults should be active every day to maintain their health.

-What Type of Exercise
+What Type of Exercise Works Best?

 There are essentially four different categories of exercise, and, according to the National Institute on Aging (NIA), participation in all four types is necessary for full health benefits: endurance or aerobics, strength training or weight lifting, balance and stretching or flexibility.
 (Read More)

 The NIA states that strength-training or weight-lifting exercises should be performed two to three days per week with a rest day between sessions.
 Strength-training activities should include exercises for all major muscle groups – shoulders, arms, chest, abdomen, back, hips, and legs.

 46% of 80+ year olds and 29% of 60 year olds cannot lift 10 pounds.

 ~Source: Centers for Disease Control and Prevention (CDC) functional research study